 Metadata can either live in a database (metadata repository) separated from the actual data payload or along with the content itself.

 In the file storage world, metadata is typically virtualized and abstracted from the actual data and stored in a separate central repository.
-When a software-defined file storage solution, such as DataCore vFilO, aggregates disparate file shares and NAS systems into a unified global namespace, metadata can be used to centrally manage file access, availability, durability, compliance, placement, and protection.
-Without having to change the hierarchical storage structure of the actual file, vFilO can leverage the metadata to execute data services in accordance with business and IT requirements.
+When a distributed file system, aggregates disparate file shares and NAS systems into a unified global namespace, metadata can be used to centrally manage file access, availability, durability, compliance, placement, and protection.
+Without having to change the hierarchical storage structure of the actual file, you can leverage the metadata to execute data services in accordance with business and IT requirements.
 AI- and ML-driven policies track changes in metadata attributes to automate file management actions.

 In the object storage world, metadata generated by applications and users is either stored in a separate NoSQL database (like Casandra) or stored with the data payload.
 Software-defined object storage falls into the second category of keeping metadata alongside the object.
 This makes data more portable and reduces additional database administration activities.
 DataCore Swarm uses this metadata for searching, indexing, organizing, classifying, and performing other data governance operations.

-Using a centralized metadata management architecture in file and/or object storage environments yields many benefits.
+Using a centralized metadata management architecture in object storage environments yields many benefits.

 Faster File Search and Content Discovery